RobinThrift/resonant-reddit-api/README.md

 ## Git Commit Messages

-- Use the past tense ("Added feature" not "Add feature")
+- Use the present tense ("Add feature" not "Added feature")
+- Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
 - Limit the first line to 72 characters or less
 - Reference issues and pull requests liberally
 - Consider starting the commit message with an applicable emoji: